• Dealer Licensing in Connecticut

 Connecticut offers the following types of dealer/group licenses:

 • Dealer/Repairer: Both dealers and auto repair shops must be licensed by the Department of Motor Vehicles.
-There are separate requirements for new car dealers, used car dealers, and repair shops, although a single business can hold all three licenses.
+There are separate requirements for new car dealers, used car dealers, and repair shops.

 • Auto Club License: An Auto Club License is required for any person or group that offers a membership to the public to perform, for a fee covering a certain period, any service relating to the protection and assistance of automobile owners or drivers, other than insurance.
 A good example of this is AAA (American Automobile Association).